These incredibly easy Small-batch Shortbread Cookies are buttery, crumbly, and perfect when paired with a cup of hot tea or coffee.

 - Spoon on Caramel or Dulce de Leche

-- Dunk in Chocolate Milk or Homemade Mocha
+- Dunk in Chocolate Milk, Hot Chocolate, or a Homemade Mocha

 - Scoop up Sanguinaccio Dolce

 I’m in a hurry.
 Do I have to chill the dough?

 Yes.
 Chilling the dough allows it to firm up enough to be able to roll it out and cut your cookies.

 Yes!
 Shortbread cookies freeze extremely well.
 Store them in the freezer in an airtight container or freezer bag for up two months.
 They can be eaten frozen right out of the freezer or set them on a plate at room temperature for 15 to 20 minutes before eating.